VerbingNouns/AdventuresInR/README.md

 If you already have R and RStudio installed, we recommend you update to the latest versions.
 Updating R means you need to also update any installed packages.

 ### Notes:

+22 June 2019: please install the following packages (if not already installed) that we will use during our workshop.

+tidyverse; psycho; ordinal; PresenceAbsence; broom; emmeans; car; tidytext; knitr

 12 June 2019: Please install the latest version of R (3.6.0).
 Also install the latest version of R Studio (version 1.2.1335).
 We will send a list of all packages to be installed.